mattfreeman-london/CV/README.md

 # Matt Freeman

-I'm a developer-in-training with a lot of life experience, changing careers after working in Customer Services.
-Graduated from the Makers Bootcamp in London in January 2020 on an intensive course to bring me up to date with excellent working practices, such as Agile, and learning different languages.
+I'm a developer with a lot of life experience, changing careers after working in Customer Services.
+I'm looking for a new role that's challenging and will stretch me, with opportunities for training and growth.
+I have graduated from the Makers Bootcamp in London in January 2020 on an intensive course to bring me up to date with modern working practices, such as Agile, and  with several programming languages.
 The goal is to work on projects that make a difference to the users by making sure they're bug-free and accessible to all.

 - [GitHub profile](https://github.com/mattfreeman-london)
 - [Blog](https://medium.com/@mathew.s.l.freeman)

 ## Projects

 - [Raspberry Pi Security Sensor](https://github.com/mattfreeman-london/RPI-Security-Sensor).
 Final project at Makers, using a Raspberry Pi, motion sensor and camera to take pictures and send them to a website.
 A notification is also sent via IFTTT to a Slack channel.
+I mostly worked with the hardware, programming the Pi and learning Python for the first time.
 - [AceOfBaseBook](https://github.com/mattfreeman-london/acebook-AceofBaseBook) - social media site, based on Facebook.
 - [AirCouch](https://github.com/mattfreeman-london/aircouch) - holiday booking site, based on AirBnb.

 ## Education